pyvisa/pyvisa/docs/backends.rst

     >>> import visa
     >>> rm = visa.ResourceManager('/path/to/lib@ni')

-Under the hood, the `ResourceManager` looks for the requested backend and instantiate the VISA library that it provides.
+Under the hood, the :class:`pyvisa.highlevel.ResourceManager` looks for the requested backend and instantiate the VISA library that it provides.

 PyVISA locates backends by name.
 If you do: